 Special Correspondence.
 Centerville, Dec.
 15.-Sunday Dec.
 10, some of the stake officials visited the school and reorganized it.
-Henry C. Brown was made superintendent, with Joel R. Parrish as first and Jno.
-Q. Adams as second assistant superintendent.
+Henry C. Brown was made superintendent, with Joel R. Parrish as first and Juo.
+4. Adams as second assistant superintendent.
 On Friday, Dec.
-14, the Sunday school gave a dance for the children in the af-ternoon, and an entertainment and dance in the evening for the older folks.
-On Friday, the 14th inst.
-Miss Ida Rieb of Centerville, and Alvin C. Strong of Sait Lake City, were married in the Sait Lake Temple, and in the svening an ele-gant reception was given in Centerville, at the new home of Elder Ben E. Rich.
-A special train on the Sait Lake & Og-den railroad, was run, bringing about 39 guests from the city, among them were Uncle John Henry Smith and Grandpa Loren Farr.
-Dainty refreshments were sand friends were expressed and made manifest to the young couple by the beautiful presents given.
-On Wednesday, the 19th inst. the people of Centerville will hold their annual ward reunion, with a banquet and sociable time.
+14, the Sunday school gave a dance for the children in the af-ternoon, and an entertainment and dance in the evening for the older folks. to the quarantine ground.
+The resi-dent sheepmen protested to the board by wire, and the bucks were quarantin-ed elsewhere.
+This trick is frequently attempted, ter-Payday at Mines.